-Myths and rumors can have a lot of power, and thanks to today’s modern communications misinformation can spread like wildfire.
-It seems like every day there’s some kind of new sensational news story in the Sun or Daily Mail, and within a few hours of something hitting the web people are spouting “news” stories as facts without doing much research on their own to see if its true or not.
+Myths and rumors can have a lot of power, and thanks to today’s modern communication platforms, misinformation can spread like wildfire.
+It seems like every day there’s some kind of new sensational news story in the Sun or Daily Mail, and within a few hours these stories are read on the web by numerous people.
+Then we see people are spouting “news” stories as facts without doing any research on their own to see if it is true or not.

 Myth: Medical care abroad can’t compare to care in the U.K.